Prgrssn/Prgrssn/README.md

 ### 🏔 About Me

 Hello!
-I'm Joshua Young, a junior web developer in beautiful Nelson, British Columbia looking for both local and remote opportunities!
+I'm Joshua Young, a junior web developer in beautiful Nelson, British Columbia, looking for both local and remote opportunities!

 I have a background in Project & Process Management, as well as in Sustainability, and I'm excited about the potential of combining these skillsets with web development to bring about positive change in my community and the world.

-As a Venture for Canada 🇨🇦 fellow, I'm also interested in helping Canadian startups scale!!
+As a Venture for Canada Fellow 🇨🇦 I'm also interested in helping Canadian startups scale!!

 ### 👨‍🎓 Education